NGswati/NGswati/README.md

 * I am a Btech Undergraduate at [IIIT Guwahati](https://www.iiitg.ac.in/), in Computer Science and Engineering.
 * My Research areas are Machine learning Algorithms, Deep learning and Real-time scheduling.
-* I have a deep interest in Software development and deployment.
+* I have a deep interest in Software development and

 <h3 align="left">Connect With me:</h3>